fakegermano/k8s-c7n-g3h/README.md

-# k8s-c7n-g3h
+# Kubernetes Coupling Graph
-This is a basic kubernetes connection graph visualizer to evaluate the growth and coupling of microsservice architecture built applications
+This is a basic kubernetes coupling graph visualizer to evaluate the growth and coupling of microsservice architecture built applications

 ## Requirements